-Nationality/Residence: Applicants must be citizens of an Arab country (defined as a member of the League of Arab States) or nationals of an Arab country (defined as long-term residents, even if they do not hold citizenship as in the case of refugees or stateless residents) and must reside in the Arab region.
+Nationality/Residence: Applicants must be citizens of an Arab country (defined as a member of the League of Arab States) or refugees and/or stateless individuals from Arab countries, who are currently residing in the Arab region.
 This program does not fund scholars who reside and/or work outside the Arab region.
 Priority will be given to scholars who are marginalized, at risk, or dispossessed.

 Education: This program targets scholars who are 0-6 years out of a PhD program in the social sciences or humanities.
 Applicants should have obtained their PhDs at the time of application.
-In case the PhD was obtained from a university outside the Arab region, the applicant should have been a resident in the Arab region for at least the previous 2 years at the time of application.
+In case the PhD was obtained from a university outside the Arab region, the applicant should have been a resident in the Arab region for at least two years prior to the time of application.
 The program does not have any age restrictions.

-Position and Employment: Applicants can be affiliated with a public or private research institution but they do not necessarily need to have a permanent position.
-However, they should be engaged in research in addition to teaching.
-The proposed projects could be either ongoing or new.
+Position and Employment: Applicants can be affiliated with a public or private research institution in the Arab region, but they do not necessarily need to have a permanent position.
+However, applicants should be engaged in research in addition to teaching.
+The proposed project could be either ongoing or new.

-French Host Institution: Before submitting their application, applicants must find a French research institution willing to host them during the time of their fellowship.
-Applicants must submit a letter from the hosting institution addressed to the FMSH and the ACSS expressing the institution’s willingness to host the applicant during the time of the fellowship and showing its ability to provide academic support and supervision to the prospective fellow during the period of his/her fellowship.
-Applicants who are not able to make contact with a French institution can visit ScanR, where all French research centers are listed, or contact FMSH to ask for assistance at the following email: firstname.lastname@example.org.
+French Host Institution: Before submitting their application, applicants must have secured a French research institution willing to host them during the time of their fellowship.
+Applicants must submit a letter from the hosting institution addressed to the FMSH and the ACSS expressing the institution’s willingness to host the applicant during the time of the fellowship and confirming readiness and capacity to provide academic support and supervision to the prospective fellow during the period of his/her fellowship.
+Applicants who are not able to establish contact with a French institution can visit ScanR, where all French research centers are listed, or contact FMSH to ask for assistance at the following email: firstname.lastname@example.org.

 Applicants must submit an online application (including research proposal and appendices) through the FMSH website, AND fill out a profile page on the ACSS website.
-Applications will be open as of September 16, 2019.
-Completed proposals can be uploaded to the application portal at any time before the application deadline on January 10, 2020 at 17:00 (Paris time).
+Applications for this round will be open as of January 11, 2021.
+Completed proposals can be uploaded to the application portal at any time before the application deadline on March 15 , 2021 at 17:00 (Paris time).

-Proposal materials can only be submitted in French or English.
-Proposals and attachments should be written in one of these languages; mixing different languages in the same proposal may disqualify the application.
+Application materials (proposal and attachments) can only be submitted in French or English and they should be written in only one of these languages; mixing different languages in the same proposal will disqualify the application.
 Only fully developed proposals will be examined by the Selection Committee.
 Final proposals should include all information and details necessary for the Selection Committee to understand the research ideas and plans.
 The final proposal should not exceed 3-5 pages (typed, double-spaced pages, 12-point font).